ikraamg/react-redux/README.md

 ## About The Project

-This is a single page app that is built in React/Redux that pulls data about APIs from an API and displays it a better way with filtering.
+This is a single page app that is built in React/Redux that pulls data from a curated list of [APIs](https://github.com/public-apis/public-apis) from an [API](https://github.com/davemachado/public-api) and displays it a better way with filtering.
 Material UI was used for visual components

 <!-- CONTROL'S -->